amaliestokholm/amaliestokholm.github.io/_posts/2022-08-22-my-Obsidian.md

 The freedom of Obsidian is one of the things I really appreciate about it.
 I have one single Obsidian workspace or so-called Obsidian Vault.
 Some people like to have multiple for different projects or for a separation between personal/work notes.
 I just like my single everything-goes-here system.

+You can easily change how Obsidian looks and behaves via the plug-ins.
+Currently, I am loving the <a href="https://github.com/chetachiezikeuzor/Yin-and-Yang-Theme" target="_blank" rel="noopener">Yin Yang theme</a> in light-mode(!) with an accent colour in a slightly darker purple (`#DAAFFF`) than default.

 I don't keep a strict structure to my Obsidian Vault.
 Whenever I feel like writing something down, I just open a new note and start writing.

 Currently I do have a vague structure